alonlahav123/cse15l-lab-reports/lab4.md

 ![sshcommand]()

+This command will ssh into my account and because I already setup the authentication, I don't need to type my password in anymore.

 Next I combine steps 5 through 7 as they can run independently from each other.
-I copy the following four lines and paste them into my terminal:
+I copy the following five lines and paste them into my terminal:

 ```
 git clone git@github.com:alonlahav123/lab7.git